The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Introduction

 \section{Introduction}

 Natural language instructions are increasingly recognized as a valuable source of reward signals for guiding embodied agents to learn complex tasks.
 In particular, a growing trend in embodied agent learning involves using vision-language models (VLMs) for reward modeling.
-This approach measures the semantic similarity -- often quantified by cosine similarity -- between the embedding representations of an agent's behaviors (i.e., past trajectories) and the provided instructions, all within the same embedding space \citep{Kaplan2017BeatingAW, Goyal2019UsingNL, Goyal2020PixL2RGR, du2023guiding}.
+This approach measures the semantic similarity -- often quantified by cosine similarity -- between the embedding representations of an agent's behaviors (i.e., past trajectories) and the provided instructions, all within the same embedding space \citep{Kaplan2017BeatingAW, DBLP:conf/ijcai/GoyalNM19, DBLP:conf/corl/GoyalNM20, DBLP:conf/icml/DuWWCDA0A23,DBLP:conf/iclr/RocamondeMNPL24,DBLP:conf/icml/WangSZXBHE24}.

-However, we observed that embodied reinforcement learning (RL) agents trained with VLM rewards, while effective in simplified settings, often struggled with tasks involving complex dynamics and longer action horizons.
-This is evident in several recent works -- for instance, \citet{Goyal2019UsingNL} reported the effective use of VLM rewards in Montezuma's Revenge, a notoriously challenging Atari game.
+However, we observed that embodied RL agents trained with VLM rewards, while effective in simplified settings, often struggled with tasks involving complex dynamics and longer action horizons\footnote{Code available at \url{https://shorturl.at/3uVGP}}.
+This is evident in several recent works -- for instance, \citet{DBLP:conf/ijcai/GoyalNM19} reported the effective use of VLM rewards in Montezuma's Revenge, a notoriously challenging Atari game.
 However, we observed that this success was confined to individual sub-tasks and the agent struggled when attempting to scale up to the full game.
-Similarly, \citet{du2023guiding} demonstrated impressive performance of VLM rewards in guiding agents within a 2D survival game.
-However, their study was conducted in a modified environment with a reduced observation and action space using internal game state information and manually defined macro actions.
-Consequently, when tested in the original, unmodified environment, their agent's performance did not exceed that of agents using only \emph{intrinsic} (exploration-driven) rewards.
+Similarly, \citet{DBLP:conf/icml/DuWWCDA0A23} demonstrated impressive performance of VLM rewards in guiding agents within a 2D survival game.
+However, their study was conducted in a modified environment with a reduced observation and action space using internal game state information and manually defined macro actions (see \aref{subsec:lit_rev_model_free_rl_LLM_VLM_instruction_reward}).
+Consequently, when we tested their methods in the original, unmodified environment, we found that their agent's performance did not exceed that of agents using only \emph{intrinsic} (exploration-driven) rewards.

+The consistent underperformance of VLM rewards, \textbf{particularly their unexpected failure to outperform intrinsic rewards}, raised concerns about their reliability.
+This discrepancy, where VLM rewards underperformed contrary to their perceived potential, prompted us to investigate the underlying causes of this performance gap.